 Heart Foundation Local Government Awards - Presented by the Heart Foundation of New South Wales

-Professionally-taken photos of the awards night will be available at the following address: http://www.eventpix.com.au/lgnsw
+Professionally-taken photos of the awards night are available at the following address: http://www.eventpix.com.au/lgnsw

 Award Winners 2016

 Read the full list of winners and judges' comments by category below.

 Winner: Kempsey Shire Council – Macleay Valley Food Bowl Agribusiness Communication Strategy